domvwt/msc-thesis/thesis/thesis.md

 The Higher-Order GNN (or kGNN) proposed by @morrisWeisfeilerLemanGo2021 extends the prototypical GNN described by @kipfSemiSupervisedClassificationGraph2017 to higher-order graph representations.
 These higher-order representations are learned by associating all unordered $k$-tuples of nodes and learning a representation for each tuple, where $k$ is a hyperparameter of the model.
 These tuple representations are hierarchically combined in a final dense layer to produce a representation for each node that considers its local neighbourhood and higher-order topological features.
 This is illustrated in figure {@fig:higher-order-gnn}.

 As with the GraphSAGE model, an aggregation architecture is used to learn the node tuple representations.
 The weights for each layer are also trained via backpropagation for supervised learning tasks.
-As with the GraphSAGE model, our kGNN model does not use consider weights in its learning process.
+In contrast to GraphSAGE, the kGNN model incorporates edge weights and types into the learning process.

 ![Hierarchical 1-2-3 GNN network architecture [@morrisWeisfeilerLemanGo2021]](figures/learning-higher-order-graph-properties.png){#fig:higher-order-gnn short-caption="Hierarchical 1-2-3 GNN network architecture"}